-- Multiple parties are involved.
 If you were injured in an accident involving multiple parties, speaking with a personal injury lawyer can give you the best chance of not being stuck with the bills.
 Lawyers have the expertise and skills to deal with multiple insurance companies at once and build a case that protects their clients.

 Insurance companies know most people don’t understand the complicated laws and procedures that take place in a personal injury claim.
-Thus, they often use this to deny legitimate injury claims because they know there’s nothing you can do about it.
+Thus, they often use this to deny legitimate compensation claims because they know there’s nothing you can do about it.
 Insurance companies can delay claims to beat the injured party into submission.

 Finding the right Orland Park personal injury lawyer to handle your case is a daunting task.
 Whether you suffered injuries after a car accident or are having trouble after a hip replacement surgery, you want to make sure the attorney you hire is best for the job.

 Today, anyone can create a slick and professional website, so how do you know who’s competent?
 And where do you start your search?

 Ask for recommendations from friends and family.
 The preferred way to find the right personal injury lawyer is to ask for referrals from friends and family.
 Ask your friends and family members to recommend an attorney who represented them in the past.